PAYC Investors Have Opportunity to Lead Paycom Software, Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., Dec.
-26, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Paycom Software, Inc. ("Paycom" or the "Company") (NYSE: PAYC).
+LOS ANGELES, Dec.
+28, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Paycom Software, Inc. ("Paycom" or the "Company") (NYSE: PAYC).

 Lead Plaintiff Deadline: January 9, 2024